YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 {numref}`AttnCNP_single_gp_text` demonstrates that, as desired, AttnCNP alleviates many of the underfitting issues of the CNP, and generally performs much better on the challenging kernels.
 However, looking closely at the resulting fits, we can still see some dissatisfying properties:
 * The fit on the Periodic kernel is still not _great_.
-In particular, we see that the mean and variance functions of the AttnCNP often fail to track the oracle GP, as they do not really leverage the periodic structure.
+In particular, we see that the mean and variance functions of the AttnCNP often fail to track the oracle GP, as they only partially leverage the periodic structure.
-* Moreover, the posterior predictive of the AttnCNP has "kinks", i.e., it is not very smooth.
+* The posterior predictive of the AttnCNP has "kinks", i.e., it is not very smooth.
 Notice that these kinks usually appear between 2 context points.
 This leads us to believe that they are a consequence of the AttnCNP abruptly changing its attention from one context point to the other.

 Overall, AttnCNP performs quite well in this setting.
 Next, we turn our attention (pun intended) to the image setting: